josdem/spring-boot-h2/README.md

 Spring Boot Server-sent Event
 ----------------------------------------

-This project shows how to integrate an [H2](https://www.h2database.com/html/main.html) in memory data base in a Spring Webflux application.
+This project shows how to integrate an [H2](https://www.h2database.com/html/main.html) in memory database in a Spring Webflux application.

 #### To run the project